-Bitcoin, Ethereum, XRP Forecast: Key Trading Levels To Watch
+Bitcoin, Ethereum, XRP Forecast: Key Trading Levels to Watch

 Key Insights:

-Meanwhile, the asset class received a boost after Cathie Wood’s Ark Invest moved to launch the first spot Ethereum ETF in the United States.
-While attention had largely gravitated towards applications for a spot bitcoin ETF, ether gained some momentum as ARK Invest and 21Shares jointly filed paperwork with the U.S. Securities and Exchange Commission (SEC) to introduce an ether fund.
+While headline CPI came in at 3.7% year-over-year (YOY), it was only marginally higher than economists’ forecast of 3.6%, driven primarily by rising oil prices.
+Moreover, core CPI, which deducts food and energy costs, fell to 4.3% last month from 4.7% in July.

-In other industry developments, the Financial Accounting Standards Board (FASB) passed new rules that mandate public and private companies to adopt fair-value accounting when reporting their crypto holdings on balance sheets.
-Previously, companies were compelled to mark their crypto assets at the lowest value reached during a quarter, a practice seen by some, including MicroStrategy’s Michael Saylor, as a hindrance to corporate crypto adoption.
+Meanwhile, U.S. Bankruptcy Judge John Dorsey approved on Wednesday FTX’s proposal to sell up to $100 million in cryptocurrency per week and enter into hedging and staking agreements that will allow the defunct exchange to minimize the risk of price volatility and earn passive income on more established digital assets like Bitcoin (BTC) and Ethereum (ETH).
+A recent filing disclosed that FTX held $3.4 billion in cryptocurrencies, including $1.16 billion in Solana (SOL), $560 million in Bitcoin, and $192 million in Ethereum.

-Below, we turn to the charts to identify important trading levels to watch in Bitcoin, Ethereum, and Ripple’s XRP.
+Below, we use technical analysis to point out important trading levels to watch in Bitcoin, Ethereum, and Ripple’s XRP (XRP).

 Technical Analysis: Bitcoin, Ethereum and XRP